 Celebrating her stories

-March is Women’s History Month, a perfect time to pick up recently published books about women and girls accomplishing amazing and unexpected things.
+March is Women’s History Month, a perfect time to pick up inspiring books about women and girls accomplishing amazing and unexpected things.

 This list features females from around the globe who train eagles and horses, dream up infamous monsters, kayak the Amazon, fight for reproductive rights, protect water and learn to not be perfect.